Jahvaree Ritzie

-Jahvaree Ritzie (born January 31, 2003) is an American professional football defensive tackle.
+Jahvaree Ritzie (born January 31, 2003) is an American professional football nose tackle for the Minnesota Vikings of the National Football League (NFL).
 He played college football for the North Carolina Tar Heels.

 Early life

 Ritzie attended Robert B. Glenn High School in Kernersville, North Carolina.
 He was rated as a four-star recruit and committed to play college football for the North Carolina Tar Heels over other schools such as Georgia, South Carolina, Ohio State, and Tennessee.

 College career

 In his first three collegiate seasons from 2021 to 2023, Ritzie appeared in 39 games for the Tar Heels, where he totaled 98 tackles with five being for a loss, two and a half sacks, a pass deflection, and a forced fumble, for North Carolina.
 In the 2024 season opener, he notched three sacks in a win over the Minnesota Golden Gophers and was named the Atlantic Coast Conference (ACC) defensive lineman of the week.
 In week 9, Ritzie intercepted a pass which he returned 84 yards for a touchdown, while also notching a tackle for a loss and a sack, in a win over the Virginia Cavaliers.